Near-Optimal Parallel Approximate Counting via Sampling: The Paired Product Estimator and the Non-adaptive Schedule

 \end{corollary} \begin{proof} Clearly $W(B,x) \leq \maxwidth(B)$ for all $x$.
 So \Cref{kappa-thm} holds with $\theta = \maxwidth(B)$. \end{proof}

-\subsection{The non-adaptive schedule}
+\subsection{The Non-adaptive Schedule}

 The original algorithm for generating a non-adaptive schedule appeared in \cite{Bezakova08}.
 Here, we present a simplified and generalized version of it.
-It will also be used later in our adaptive procedure.
+It will also be used later in our adaptive algorithm.